spartan7777/spartan7777.github.io/index.md

 ### 📋[Artifact Narrative](https://bitbucket.org/the_citadel/eportfolio/downloads/Ogedengbe_CS499-FinalProjectArtifactNarrative.docx)

-### The purpose of this project artifact narrative is to provide deeper clarification on what the included project is, why it was included and what I learned and brought to the table in order to design and produce the end results.
+### The purpose of this project artifact narrative is to provide deeper clarification on what the included project is, and why it was included in this portfolio.
+It will put on display what I learned and what I needed to bring to the table in order to design and produce the end results presented here.